thelang-io/docs.thelang.io/docs/guides/mutability.md

 # {{ page.title }}

 ## Variables
-By default all variables are immutable, think of it as a constant variable (it means you can't change value of variable after it got declared). \
+By default, all variables are immutable, think of it as a constant variable (it means you can't change value of variable after it got declared). \
 In many cases it's required to change value of a variable, to achieve this you need to declare variable mutable with `mut` keyword.